Kirk Gibson

-Kirk Harold Gibson (born May 28, 1957) is an American former professional baseball player and manager.
-He is currently a color commentator for the Detroit Tigers on Bally Sports Detroit and a special assistant for the Tigers.
-As a player, Gibson was an outfielder who batted and threw left-handed.
-He spent most of his career with the Detroit Tigers, and also played for the Los Angeles Dodgers, Kansas City Royals, and Pittsburgh Pirates.
+Kirk Harold Gibson (born May 28, 1957) is an American former professional baseball outfielder and manager.
+Gibson spent most of his career in Major League Baseball (MLB) with the Detroit Tigers, but also played for the Los Angeles Dodgers, Kansas City Royals, and Pittsburgh Pirates.
+He batted and threw left-handed.
+He is currently a special assistant for the Tigers.

 While with the Dodgers, Gibson was named the National League MVP in 1988.
 During his career, he hit two dramatic home runs in the World Series, each one coming against an eventual Hall of Fame relief pitcher.
-With the Tigers in 1984, he clinched the title in Game Five with a three-run homer off Goose Gossage, who had refused to walk him with a base open.
+With the Tigers in 1984, he clinched the title in Game 5 with a three-run homer off Goose Gossage, who had refused to walk him with a base open.
 With the Dodgers in 1988, Gibson faced closer Dennis Eckersley in the ninth inning of the first game and hit a pinch-hit walk-off home run—often described as one of the most exciting moments in World Series history.
-He was named to the All-Star team twice, in 1985 and 1988, but declined the invitation both times.
+He was named to the All-Star team twice as a reserve, in 1985 and 1988, but declined the invitation both times.

 Following his retirement as a player, he spent five seasons as a television analyst in Detroit and then became a coach for the Tigers in 2003.
 He became the Diamondbacks' bench coach in 2007 and was promoted to interim manager in 2010 following the mid-season dismissal of A. J. Hinch.
 On October 4, 2010, the Diamondbacks removed the "interim" label, naming Gibson their manager for the 2011 season.
 He served as the Diamondbacks' manager until September 26, 2014.
 Gibson returned to the broadcast booth in 2015 as a part-time commentator for Tigers TV broadcasts, and was named a regular television analyst for the Tigers in 2019.

 Biography

 Early life and collegiate career

-Gibson was born in Pontiac, Michigan on May 28, 1957, grew up in Waterford, Michigan.
-Gibson graduated from Waterford Kettering High School in 1975, and went on to attend Michigan State University, where he was an All-American wide receiver in football.
-Gibson's college football career was distinguished by leading the Spartans to a tie for the Big Ten title, setting school and conference receiving records, starring in the Hula Bowl and Senior Bowl, and making several All-America teams.
+Gibson was born in Pontiac, Michigan, on May 28, 1957, and grew up in nearby Waterford.
+Gibson graduated from Waterford Kettering High School in 1975, and attended Michigan State University, where he was an All-American wide receiver for the Michigan State Spartans football team.
+Gibson led the Spartans to a tie for the Big Ten Conference title, setting school and conference receiving records, starring in the Hula Bowl and Senior Bowl, and making several All-America teams.
 For his accomplishments on the football field, Gibson was elected to the College Football Hall of Fame in January 2017.

-It was at the suggestion of Spartan football coach Darryl Rogers that Gibson played collegiate baseball.
-Gibson played only one year of college baseball, but managed to hit .390 with 16 homers and 52 RBIs in 48 games.
-He was drafted by both his hometown Detroit Tigers baseball team (first round) and the St. Louis Cardinals football team (seventh round).
-He chose baseball.
+At the suggestion of Spartan football coach Darryl Rogers, Gibson played college baseball for the Michigan State Spartans baseball team.
+Gibson played only one year of college baseball, and batted .390 with 16 home runs and 52 runs batted in (RBIs) in 48 games.